 Here are six important things to remember:

-1. First stop: FastWeb.
 There are a lot of search engines that can lead you to scholarship possibilities, and some are better than others.
-But FastWeb is generally held to be the best (and most essential) of the lot.
-Yes, it takes time, and, yes, you have to click through far too many commercial offers (none of which you’re required to accept) to get to the good stuff.
+But FastWeb is generally the best (and most essential) of the lot.
+Yes, it takes time, and, yes, you have to click on far too many commercial offers (none of which you’re required to accept) to get to the good stuff.
 But once you fill out a profile, you’ll have access to a great deal of well-researched information and valuable links about scholarships available at every grade level.
 FastWeb also offers a handy management tool to keep track of what you’ve applied for, when deadlines are coming, and what you need to do next.

-4. Look in unexpected places.
-All sorts of nonprofits, corporations, and charitable groups offer scholarships, but most of them do a lousy job of letting people know.
-The Alzeimer’s Foundation of America, for example, has an annual essay contest — with a $5,000 first prize — for high school students of any age.
+Like Duck Tape, all sorts of nonprofits, corporations, and charitable groups offer scholarships, but most of them do a lousy job of letting people know.
 The Ayn Rand Institue offers prizes of up to $10,000 for essays on various Rand novels (different ones for different grade levels, from eighth grade on).
 The Christophers, a Christian group, have an annual poster contest (first prize: $1,000) on the theme of “one person can make a difference.”
+CardRates.com offers $1,000 for an essay by a high school senior or college student who will be majoring in Business, Accounting, Finance, Mathematics, Management, or another major in preparation for a career in personal finance.
 Action for Nature gives $500 awards to “eco-heroes” as young as 8 and no older than 16 — a little cash and a great addition to your kid’s college application.
 There are literally thousands more, associated with everything from publishing companies to soda pop bottlers.
 You just have to look.

 It’s never too early to start, but it’s never too late either.
 No matter what grade level your child has just entered, it’s probably past time to log on to FastWeb and call that counselor for a sit-down.
 There’s money out there just waiting for you.